yoonsanghyu/FaSNet-TAC-PyTorch/README.md

 Data generation script: https://github.com/yluo42/TAC/tree/master/data

-You can use our code by changing data_script/tr.scp, cv.scp, tt.scp as your data directory.
+You can use our code by changing data_script/train.scp, data_script/validation.scp, data_script/test.scp as your data directory.

 ```bash
 # In scp file